 The Fort Myers Beach Woman’s Club was organized by a group of community women in 1950 to benefit the residents of Fort Myers Beach through philanthropic activities along with a long range venture with the Beach Improvement Association.
 The Woman’s Club became instrumentally involved with the beautification, gardening and cleaning up of the beach.

 The historic Woman’s Clubhouse was the island’s first school house, a teenager’s dance hall and a community meeting place.
-Built in 1950, the historic building serves as a remembrance to the Estero island architecture.
-Throughout the past 68 years, it has weathered many storms but it still features all the charm of Estero Island.
+Built in 1938 as the second beach school house, it ran as a school until 1948 until it no longer could house all the island children.
+The historic building serves as a remembrance to the Estero island architecture.
+Throughout the past 82 years, it has weathered many storms, but sadly, we lost this treasure on September 28th, 2022 to Hurricane Ian.

 Currently, the Woman’s Club land is available to rent to the residents and guests of Fort Myers Beach for social and non-profit events.

 Historic Clubhouse built in 1938.
 Lost in September 2022

 Board: Ellen Vaughan, Ashlee Torgerson, Mari Torgerson, Megan Allers, Heidi Jungwirth, Christy Hennessy, Angie Deter, Nan Williams, Kathryn Klar

 Past President: Monica Schmucker